stevetorr/wannier_shift/docs/header.md

 ### Serial Loading on AWS

-The following are the steps to reproduce our results on serial loading.
+In order to compare different implementations and make our results reproducible, we ran all of the above codes on AWS.
+The following are the guides to rerun our experiments using 400 files for serial_query_profile.py and 40 files for the others.
+We also used 200 files to produce some of our results, so we have included comments for curious readers.

-  First, please launch an AWS instance:
+To execute serial_query_profile.py, please launch an AWS instance:

    - Amazon Machine Image (AMI): Ubuntu Server 16.04 LTS (HVM), SSD Volume Type